KayChansiri/Demo_Longtitudinal-Multilevel-Modeling/README.md

 > Remember, the heart of your analysis lies in framing the right questions and constructing an accurate model.
 Running the model is comparatively straightforward.

 ## 3. Levels in MLM
 * MLM always involves multiple levels.
-In longitudinal data, Level 1 often represents time or time-varying variables, while Level 2 captures individual differences with time-invariant factors like race, gender, or other demographic characteristics that do not change across time.
+In longitudinal data, Level 1 often represents time or time-varying variables (e.g., age or anything that could change over time), while Level 2 captures individual differences with time-invariant factors like race, gender, or other demographic characteristics that do not change across time points.

 ## 4. Residuals vs. Random Effects
 * We often refer to Level 2 error terms as 'random effects' and Level 1 error terms as 'residuals.'
+Remember that these two are different.
+Random effects assess the variation across subjects/groups or the Level 2 categories.
+Residuals, on the other hand, represent any other variance not explained by the predictors in the model.

 ## 5. Balanced vs. Imbalanced Designs
 * In longitudinal MLM, when every subject has the same interval between measurements, for example, every six months,the design is considered balanced as everyone is measured on the same schedule.